adamliesko/dynamo/README.md

 `./_rel/dynamo_release/bin/dynamo_release console|start|stop|restart` - for more look at _rel/dynamo_release

 ### How do I compile the project after a change? ###
-`compile` - this should throw errors if anything goes wrong
+`make` - this should throw errors if anything goes wrong

 ### Resources ###